-1. Last year’s return (if a new client) with any changes for 2016 for taxpayer, spouse, and dependents with Social Security Numbers, birth dates, addresses and everyone's driver's licenses.
+1. Last year’s return (if a new client) with any changes for 2017 for taxpayer, spouse, and dependents with Social Security Numbers, birth dates, addresses and everyone's driver's licenses.

 3. Amounts of other income such as hobby income, gambling and prize winnings, tips, alimony, unemployment, disability, judgments from lawsuits, inheritances, loan repayments, etc. (some may be partially taxable).